 Login or register for the customer portal

-The thing about West Nile Virus is that it is a disease usually carried by birds.
+West Nile Virus is a disease commonly carried by birds.
 However, mosquitoes who get a blood meal from birds can become infected.
-They then transfer the virus to humans through their saliva, which is how mosquitoes spread various diseases to humans across the world.
+They then transfer the virus to humans through their saliva, which allows mosquitoes to spread various diseases to humans across the world.

 Which states have the most reported cases of West Nile Virus?
-Ehrlich Pest Control, the experts in mosquito control and prevention, look at the top five east coast states with West Nile activity using 2021 data from the Centers for Disease Control and Prevention.
+As experts in mosquito removal and prevention, we ranked the top five east coast states with West Nile activity using 2022 data from the Centers for Disease Control and Prevention.

-If you have too many mosquitoes around your home, then you need to contact the local experts who can reduce populations of mosquitoes in your yard all season long.
+If you have too many mosquitoes around your home, contact our experts to get rid of mosquitoes and prevent them from returning.
 Reach out to your local Ehrlich Pest Control office today.

-Pennsylvania is another state with a humid continental climate.
-Cold winters followed by very wet, warm springs and then hot summers make the state of Pennsylvania the perfect place for mosquitoes.
-Pennsylvania reported 26 total cases of West Nile in 2022 with one death.
+Coming in second place, Pennsylvania is another state with a humid continental climate.
+Similar to New Jersey, cold winters followed by very wet, warm springs and then hot summers make the state of Pennsylvania the perfect place for mosquitoes.
+Pennsylvania reported 34 total cases of West Nile in 2022 and two deaths.
 Some cities in PA experience more West Nile Virus cases than others, like Philadelphia, as it is located on the Delaware and Schuylkill River and has several smaller lakes.
 This, combined with the humid subtropical climate of hot, muggy summers, makes for the perfect recipe for mosquitoes.

-The second-highest concentration of West Nile Virus in the eastern portion of the country comes from the state of New York but, in particular, the large metropolitan area of New York City.
+The highest concentration of West Nile Virus in the eastern portion of the country comes from the state of New York, specifically, the large metropolitan area of New York City.
 The entire New York City metro area is the most populated area in the country.
-In 2021, New York reported 40 total cases of West Nile Virus with one death.
-Its location near bodies of water creates the perfect conditions for mosquitoes to breed.
-Combine that with easy access to food (in terms of human meals) and the West Nile Virus is easily spread.
+In addition to the many people who call this city home, New York City is a hub for international and domestic travelers.
+In 2022, New York reported 79 total cases of West Nile Virus and three deaths.
+Its location near bodies of water creates the perfect habitat for mosquitoes to breed.
+Combine that with easy access to food (in terms of human blood meals) and the West Nile Virus can easily spread.

 West Nile is an RNA virus in the family known as Flaviviridae.
 This is the same family of viruses that other mosquito diseases originate from, including Zika, yellow fever, and dengue.
 The virus is found primarily in birds, but can transfer from birds to people via the saliva of a mosquito.

-Most of the time, people who are bitten show absolutely no signs of the accompanying West Nile Virus.
-This is the case with over 80% of those who get it.
-There are some who experience very mild symptoms such as a headache, fever, rash or vomiting.
-Less than 1% of the population runs the risk of the more severe form of the virus, which can turn into encephalitis or meningitis.
-These are mainly those with weakened immune systems or those over the age of 60.
+In over 80% of cases, people who are bitten show absolutely no signs of the accompanying West Nile Virus.
+There are some who experience very mild symptoms such as a headache, fever, rash, or vomiting.
+Less than 1% of the population are at risk from the more severe form of the virus, which can turn into encephalitis or meningitis.
+This applies to those with weakened immune systems or people over the age of 60.

-Of course, there are many DIY ways you can try to get rid of mosquitoes around your property, but none of them are 100% effective.
-Just missing a single puddle of stagnant water in which mosquitoes lay eggs can mean an infestation.
+There are many DIY ways you can try to get rid of mosquitoes around your property, but none of them are 100% effective.
+Just missing a single puddle of stagnant water, mosquitoes' ideal breeding ground, can lead to an infestation.

-Ehrlich Pest Control technicians can help you get rid of mosquitoes around your property.
-Our treatments also prevent mosquito reproduction.
+Our technicians can help you get rid of mosquitoes around your property and prevent them from returning.
 Contact your local Ehrlich Pest Control office to discuss our mosquito control methods and treatments today.